SpeakfortheArts Alumni HS Online Debate Tournament

 PF- Resolved: On balance, charter schools are beneficial to the quality of education in the United States.

-**Although the judge entry deadline is May 30th at 5:00 pm EST, please enter your judges ASAP to ensure a smooth running tournament.
-If you do not have your judge(s) entered at this time, and our judge numbers are insufficient, your entry or entries will be dropped from the tournament.
+**Although the judge entry deadline is June 2nd at 5:00 pm EST, please enter your judges ASAP to ensure a smooth running tournament.
+If you do not have your judge(s) entered at this time or a judge hired, and our judge numbers are insufficient, your entry or entries will be dropped from the tournament.
 Otherwise, you will have to pay a judge fee to compete.

 1. Submit a paradigm on Tabroom (PF/LD/Congress).